SickChill/SickChill.Wiki/Network-logos.md

 Note : Special characters are not supported.!

 When you have the logo ready it needs to be added to SickChill.
 This is done with a Pull request on GitHub.
 You can use a program like [Sourcetree](https://www.sourcetreeapp.com/) for submitting.
-If you are not able to do this, than you can alternatively post the logo and exact filename on our SickChill [issue tracker](https://github.com/SickChill/SickChill/issues), one of the contributers/developers will than add it for you.
+If you are not able to do this, then you can alternatively post the logo and exact filename on our SickChill [issue tracker](https://github.com/SickChill/SickChill/issues), one of the contributors/developers will than add it for you.